marlago/website/content/experiments/This sounds Turkish to me.rst

 So now we know that English speakers are susceptible to attraction errors in comprehension.
 Fine, no one is perfect.
 But why do these errors happen?

 Here is a VERY SIMPLE EXPLANATION: people fail to notice attraction errors in comprehension precisely because they often make them in production.
 I mean, it would make sense, no?
-People make these errors when they speak. **So since they hear these errors often, they will be more accustomed to them and they will notice them less in comprehension.**
+People make these errors when they speak. **So they probably hear these errors often and are more accustomed to them which results in their noticing them less in comprehension.**

 It's a simple explanation, and it seemed obvious for English.
 But this also meant that we couldn't figure out how to test it scientifically!

-So this is where Turkish comes in.
-Because Turkish has one agreement property that makes it really different from languages like English or in fact, from any of the languages that researchers have tested to-date: **in Turkish, when a subject is plural** like *"The detectives" (Dedektifler)*, **Turkish people prefer singular** (e.g. *"works", çalıştı*) **instead of plural verbs** (e.g.  *"work"*, çalıştılar).
+This is where Turkish comes in.
+Because Turkish has one agreement property that makes it  different from languages like English or in fact, from any of the languages tested to-date: **in Turkish, when a subject is plural** like *"The detectives" (Dedektifler)*, **Turkish people prefer singular** (e.g. *"works", çalıştı*) **instead of plural verbs** (e.g.  *"work"*, çalıştılar).
 No one knows exactly why, but one possibility is that since Turkish marks plural number by adding the suffixes *-lar/-ler* to both nouns and verbs, people might avoid plural verbs with plural subjects to not repeat the plural marker twice: e.g. *"The detectives work"* (*"Dedektifler çalıştılar"*, dispreferred) vs. *"The detectives works"* (*"Dedektifler çalıştı"*, preferred).

-Regardless of the reason, it is known that Turkish speakers avoid producing sentences with plural verbs and plural subjects.
+Regardless of the specific reason, it is known that Turkish speakers avoid producing sentences with plural verbs and plural subjects.
 This creates a language where, in contrast with English, people should not hear this combination often in speech.
 So, we wondered: *do Turkish speakers show agreement attraction in comprehension?
 Or is agreement attraction absent in Turkish, in contrast with English?*

 .. figure:: {filename}/images/ankara.png
   :width: 100%